-Testimonial of Carla Freitas Andrade, mother of Maria Julia Andrade, age 4, who was treated by Dr. Andrew Scott of the Pediatric Otolaryngology/ENT team at Floating Hospital.
+Testimonial of Carla Freitas Andrade, mother of Maria Julia Andrade, age 4, who was treated by Dr. Andrew Scott of the Pediatric Otolaryngology/ENT team at Tufts Children's Hospital.

 "First of all I want to thank first Dr. Scott for all the help he gave us since the first contact we made via email in the beginning of 2014.
 We were on the other side of the Atlantic Ocean and knowing through him that there was a chance of improving Julia’s speech was for us a wonderful news.
 Today, one year has passed, and everybody says it was a total miracle what happened to our child.
 After visiting your country for the first time, and knowing that you helped us so much by changing Julia’s life, it is always a pleasure to say to everybody that United States of America will stay in our hearts for ever.

 I write this to you and cry, because my family will be forever thankful to Dr. Scott, all his team, all the Direction of Tufts Children's Hospital for helping us achieve what we have today.
 Julia not only speaks better, it seems you gave her the potion of happiness.
 I thought in the past that she was happy, but now I know her life will be completely different.
 She is happier and more confident.
 Thank you so much for everything.
 This testimonial is to tell people how grateful we are to you all.
 I can only recommend Dr. Scott and Tufts Children's Hospital to anyone.
 Good Bless you and Good Bless America.

 1. Can you give me a little background on Julia’s condition before she was treated by Dr. Scott?
 What were your concerns?
 What made you decide to seek treatment for her?